 Fraudulent receipts are a clear example of how fraudsters and organized rings of criminals will go to great lengths to take unfair advantage of retailers’ liberal return policies to gain criminal advantage.

 The retail industry is currently experiencing a significant fraud and abuse problem that is growing in both size and sophistication.
-Retailers in the United States are losing more than $17 billion to $22 billion per year due to return fraud and abuse.
+Retailers in the United States are losing more than $18 billion to $24 billion per year due to return fraud and abuse, and similar in other regions of the world.

 It is designed to identify the approximately 1 percent of consumers whose behaviors mimic return fraud or abuse.
 Without this system, retailers are forced to create stricter policies such as “no receipt, no return,” or raise prices for consumers to offset the losses incurred from fraudulent returns.
 With TRE’s technology, retailers can extend more lenient and flexible return policies while still taking a proactive approach to curbing the problem.